elastio/bon/website/src/guide/troubleshooting/limitations.md

 elided_lifetimes_in_paths = "warn"
 ```

-## Destructuring patterns in function parameters
+## Destructuring Patterns in Function Parameters

 When `#[builder]` is placed on a function (including associated methods), then the parameters of that function must be simple identifiers.
 Destructuring patterns aren't supported because it's not obvious what identifier to assign to the member in this case.
 This identifier will appear in `#[builder(default = ...)]` expressions, for example.